 Approx Jewish Students on campus - 25+

 Here at Exeter we are a small, pluralist, a-political JSOC, this means we welcome all and do not take political stances as a community.
-This however does not mean we aren’t active and engaged on campus and with the wider world, we often have events were we invite key note speakers to engage in debate and conversation with our members.
+This however does not mean that we are not active and engaged on campus and with the wider world.
+We often have events were we invite key note speakers to engage in debate and conversation with our members.
 We also have weekly events which tend to alternate between a Friday night dinner and a social.
-Friday night dinners are generally vegetarian and are a nice place we can all spend time together at the end of the week, they also sometimes centre around a theme.
-The last two years we have also put on our flagship event which is the Exeter JSOC and Friends of Israel Purim Ball.
+Friday night dinners are generally vegetarian and are an atmospheric place where we can all spend time together at the end of the week, they also sometimes centre around a theme.
+The last three years we have also put on our flagship event which is the Exeter JSOC Purim Ball.
 This is a great way to share Purim with our friends at Exeter and we aim to keep the prices low so this ball is accessible to everyone!

-President: Bethany Castle to get in contact e-mail firstname.lastname@example.org
+President: Rebecca Selt to get in contact e-mail firstname.lastname@example.org

 What is your most memorable moment as J-Soc President?